nejcrogelsek/react-testing/README.md

 Returns the element that has the matching data-testid attribute.

+#### getAllBy

+Find multiple elements in the DOM.
+Returns an array of all matching nodes for a query, and throws an error if no elements match.

 ## Priority Order for Queries
 "Your test should resemble how users interact with your code (component, page, etc.) as much as possible"
     1. getByRole